Rules of Order

-Upon the call of Yeas and Nays, the Clerk shall call the names of the At-Large Members, Ward 4 Member, Ward 3 Member, Ward 2 Member, Ward 1 Member and record the vote.
+Upon the call of Yeas and Nays, the Clerk shall call the names of the Ward 1 Member, Ward 2 Member, Ward 3 Member, Ward 4 Member, and At-Large Members in alphabetical order.
 Once the roll call for Yeas and Nays has begun, voting shall not be interrupted.

-For the purposes of order, the seating arrangements shall be as follows Council-At-Large representatives shall be seated in alphabetical order by last name followed by 4th, 3rd, 2nd, and 1st Ward council members.
+For the purposes of order, the seating arrangements shall be as follows from left to right as the public faces the panel: 1st Ward, 2nd Ward, 3rd Ward, 4Th Ward and Council-At-Large representatives shall be seated in alphabetical order by last name.

 Rule 18: Change of Vote: Before the announcement of the vote on any measure, the Clerk shall read the Yeas and Nays, at which time, any member (s) may, on account of error, may change, his/her vote; but no council member shall be permitted to change his/her vote as recorded after the President of Council has verified the result and declared the disposition of the measure.